Business structures in Australia

 A trustee of a trust can be a company, providing some asset protection.

-In Australia, to run your business, you can register for a business name as well, but make no mistake, a business name is not a seperate legal entity.
+In Australia, to run your business, you can register for a business name as well, but make no mistake, a business name is not a separate legal entity.

 Also, registering a business name does not provide instant protection for your intellectual property - you may wish to speak to an IP lawyer about that.